 You can only use seven, so you need to research the best possibilities.

-By selecting the best categories and keywords, you increase the discovery chances for your book.
+By selecting the best three categories and seven keywords, you increase the discovery chances for your book.

 The power of metadata